bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Loading and decoding a sound sample</h4>

-**Before use, a sound sample must be loaded using Ajax, decoded, and set to the buffer property of an AudioBufferSourceNode.**
+<b>Before use, a sound sample must be loaded using Ajax, decoded, and set
+to the buffer property of an AudioBufferSourceNode.</b>

 [Try the example at JSBin](https://jsbin.com/botagas/edit?html,js,console,output):